The New Fly Fisher: Early years

 Right from the start of broadcast on OLN Canada, the series was a hit with anglers.
 Both conventional tackle and fly fishing enthusiasts loved the series because of the blend of detailed information, nature and biology combined with fishing.
 Though the series was a hit with anglers, the first three years of production were very tough.
 Learning the craft of television production in often challenging environments was stressful.
 In addition, securing funding for the series was a constant concern because the series was relatively unknown outside of Canada.
 However, two events in 2003 had a dramatic and positive impact on the eventual success of the series.
 The first was the addition of a new and large series commissioned by OLN Canada.
 This series was called Truth Duty Valour and the theme was the training the Canadian Army, Navy and Air Force conducted in support of peacekeeping and peacemaking operation around the world.
 The series was composed of 13 one-hour episodes featuring the best of training in the military Truth Duty Valour and it would go on to be a major hit for OLN.
 A total of 52 episodes were created over five years and the series was also produced in French for Quebec broadcaster Historia.
 This series provided much needed funding and stability for JenCor Entertainment Inc. and The New Fly Fisher.
 The other major occurrence that positively influenced the series longterm success was the acceptance of the series for broadcast on Public Television in the USA.
 WPBS in Watertown, NY loved the series and helped get it picked up by NETA for distribution within PBS.
 Exposure to the American market vastly improved the funding for the series.
 In its first season the series was carried by approximately 30 Public Television stations.
 Today it is carried by nearly 200 stations throughout the US, reaching an estimated audience of over 70 million households in a 12-month period (APT 2011).

 Current status

 A pivotal milestone occurred with the creation of the World Fishing Network (WFN) in 2005.
 WFN, which was initially broadcast only in Canada, purchased the first five seasons of The New Fly Fisher and began airing the series in 2006.
-WFN expanded into the USA in 2008 and currently reaches approximately 40 million households throughout the United States, Canada and the Caribbean.
+WFN expanded into the US in 2008 and currently reaches approximately 40 million households throughout the United States, Canada and the Caribbean.
 The series was so popular with viewers that WFN made The New Fly Fisher one of their mainstay series.
 This broadcast coupled with Public Television have helped The New Fly Fisher reach a massive audience across North America.
 In 2009 NESN (North East Sports Network), which is broadcast in the New England states, picked up the series in HD.
 The series continues to grow in popularity and has been picked up for broadcast on many networks and stations including WildTV, Altitude Sports, and others.